What Is The Difference Between Dating and Being in a Relationship?

 Mutual agreement

-One of the fundamental hallmarks of a committed, healthy relationship can be mutual agreement.
+One of the common signs of a committed, healthy relationship can be mutual agreement or mutual commitment.
 This can signify that both parties have a clear and common understanding of the nature of their relationship.
 It frequently implies that they have had open, honest conversations about their expectations, thereby laying a strong foundation for their journey together.
 Mutual agreements may affirm that both individuals are on the same page, eliminating ambiguity and fostering a sense of safeness and confidence in the relationship.

 Mutual agreement may involve agreeing on boundaries, understanding each other's needs and desires, and constantly negotiating to find common ground.
 This continual process of understanding and compromise can strengthen the bond between partners, making the relationship resilient in the face of challenges.
 It can be a testament to the fact that a committed relationship is generally not about just one person, but about two people working together as a team.